-Purchases of our common stock under the 10b5-1 Plan may have resulted in the price of our common stock being higher than the price that otherwise might have existed in the open market.
+Purchases of our common stock under the 10b5-1 Plan may result in the price of our common stock being higher than the price that otherwise might exist in the open market.

-Certain individuals affiliated with Carlyle adopted a 10b5-1 plan (the "10b5-1 Plan") in accordance with Rules 10b5-1 and 10b-18 under the Exchange Act, under which the participants would buy up to \$15 million in the aggregate of our common stock in the open market during the period beginning July 17, 2017 and ending on the earlier of the date on which the capital committed to the 10b5-1 Plan had been exhausted or June 19, 2018, subject to certain conditions.
-The 10b5-1 Plan required the plan administrator to purchase shares of common stock when the market price per share was below the Company's most recently reported NAV per share (including any updates, corrections or adjustments publicly announced by the Company to any previously announced NAV per share).
-These activities may have had the effect of maintaining the market price of our common stock or retarding a decline in the market price of the common stock, and, as a result, the price of our common stock may have been higher than the price that otherwise might have existed in the open market.
-As of February 22, 2018, the capital committed to the 10b5-1 Plan had been exhausted, and the 10b5-1 Plan was terminated in accordance with its terms.
+Certain individuals affiliated with Carlyle have adopted a 10b5-1 plan (the "10b5-1 Plan") in accordance with Rules 10b5-1 and 10b-18 under the Exchange Act, under which the participants will buy up to \$15 million in the aggregate of our common stock in the open market during the period beginning July 17, 2017 and ending on the earlier of the date on which the capital committed to the 10b5-1 Plan has been exhausted or June 19, 2018, subject to certain conditions.
+The 10b5-1 Plan requires the plan administrator to purchase shares of common stock when the market price per share is below the Company's most recently reported NAV per share (including any updates, corrections or adjustments publicly announced by the Company to any previously announced NAV per share).
+Whether purchases will be made pursuant to the 10b5-1 Plan and how much will be purchased at any time is uncertain, dependent on prevailing market prices and trading volumes, all of which we cannot predict.
+These activities may have the effect of maintaining the market price of our common stock or retarding a decline in the market price of the common stock, and, as a result, the price of our common stock may be higher than the price that otherwise might exist in the open market.